nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 file in the other computer.

 **Q:** What do I do if I have accidentally made changes to the `FavList.txt` file? <br>
-Simply run Nav@NUS and the program will automatically delete most corrupted data.
+Simply run Nav@NUS and the program will automatically delete most of the corrupted data.

 ## 5. Command Summary
 The following table provides a summary of features and command formats.